-Save citable quotes and notes from the web in Google spreadsheets.
+Save citable quotes and notes from the web into Google spreadsheets.

 Save citable quotes and notes in Google spreadsheets.